 Players must pass or shoot the ball within just three seconds, so speed, agility and sharp focus are vital.

-Each player is limited to certain areas of the court, and only the goal attack and goal shooter can score goals.
+Only the goal attack and goal shooter can score goals.